MicrosoftDocs/Viva/Viva/glint/setup/quarterly-engagement-template.md

 We analyzed over 350 million employee survey responses collected since 2020 to determine the employee experiences that were most predictive of engagement - happiness at work and willingness to recommend the company.
 We discovered some new key driver themes, which resulted in a new top-20 list of core engagement drivers.
 Additionally, we identified several other drivers that may be beneficial for consideration by individual organizations.

-**Read [People Science Explains: People Success Elements - What people need in the new world of work to understand Glint’s unique approach to help organizations measure employee engagement](https://www.glintinc.com/blog/the-elements-of-people-success/).** Using Viva Glint solutions, our customers gain powerful insights on what drives their employee engagement and can use the insights to build towards their own People Success culture.
+Using Viva Glint solutions, our customers gain powerful insights on what drives employee engagement and can use those insights to build towards their own People Success culture.

 ## Details of Quarterly Engagement template